 Jesus was returned to Pilate at Herod’s Palace.
 However, some believe that Pilate was at the Fortress Antonia, situated at the northern edge of the Temple.
 The tradition of the Stations of the Cross features the Antonia as the first site on the Via Dolorosa on the northern side of the Temple.
 At this point, the gospel of St. John tells us, Pilate took the initiative and suggested flogging Jesus as an object lesson and then releasing him.
 This Roman practice of fustigatio was to warn against further wrongdoing.
 Flogging alone was unsatisfactory to the Sanhedrin, who feared Pilate would equivocate and release the prisoner.
 In the final hour, they pulled out their trump card, the ace up the sleeve.

 “If you release this man you are no friend of Caesar, everyone who makes himself out to be a king opposes Caesar.”

-This was the key that would link the religious and the political.
+This was the key that would link the religious and the political issues.
 Pilate’s status as amici Caesaris or “friend of Caesar” was in danger.
 His political career would be over, if not his life as well.
-He had already been warned once by the Emperor himself.
+He had already been warned once directly by Emperor Tiberius already.
 Pilate then passed sentence against this “king of the Jews”: constructive treason – implied maiestas.

 Bill Petro, your friendly neighborhood historian

-from Paul L. Maier’s In the Fullness of Time
+Inspired in part by Paul L. Maier’s In the Fullness of Time